Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Quake closed, yellow stickered bldg, Madras St, opp Bedford Row.
 UK USAR / TF graffiti - CLEAR meant no bodies

-Bedford Row: Always gloomy behind abandoned IRD.
-The old brick stable was gone, just loose stones & 2 pallets of plastic-wrapped stones left on the shingled demolition site, by a tatty, brick bldg, old Victorian mural ads painted in black letters on faded white backgrounds, exposed after years hidden behind the stable:
+Bedford Row: Gloomy behind abandoned IRD.
+Old brick stable, gone, just loose stones & two pallets of plastic-wrapped stones left on the shingled demolition-site near a tatty brick-building.
+An-old Victorian mural-advert was painted in black letters on faded white backgrounds, exposed after years hidden behind the stable:

 MORROW